Kripth/xserial/README.md

 ## Serialization

 The `serialize` template is publicly imported in the `xserial` module.
-It takes, optionally, the endianness and the array length to be used for serializing; if not provided the system's endianness is used and `size_t` is used to encode arrays' lengths.
+It takes, optionally, the endianness and the array length to be used for serializing; if not provided the system's endianness is used and `uint` is used to encode arrays' lengths.

 The first runtime argument is always the value that needs to be serialized and the second optional argument is a [xbuffer](https://github.com/Kripth/xbuffer)'s `Buffer`, that can be used when serializing more than one type by reusing the buffer.

 The `serialize` template always returns an array of unsigned bytes.

 ```
-ubyte[] serialize!(Endian endianness=std.system.endian, L=size_t, Endian lengthEndianness=endianness, T)(T value, Buffer buffer=new Buffer(64));
+ubyte[] serialize!(Endian endianness=std.system.endian, L=uint, Endian lengthEndianness=endianness, T)(T value, Buffer buffer=new Buffer(64));
 ```

 ## Deserialization